Mini Cadbury egg cake is a triple layer vanilla cake with buttercream frosting. The pastel chocolate eggs add a festive touch for Easter!

 - With the mixer on low speed, gradually add in the confectioners’ sugar until completely incorporated.

 - With the mixer on medium speed, add the vanilla and salt, and beat for a minute, until fluffy.
 Add milk until desired consistency is reached (I used 1 tablespoon).
+See more details on buttercream frosting here.

 - Place one cake on a cake stand or serving platter.
 Top with a scoop of frosting and spread evenly.
 Top with the second layer and frost again (repeat if doing three layers).
 Finish by frosting the outside of the cake with the remaining frosting (there may be frosting leftover).
 Garnish with Cadbury mini eggs.